5 Financial Mistakes to Avoid While Getting Back on Track

 If you’re paying down your debt, then you know it is a challenging task.
 It may become tempting to look for ways to cut corners, however these options may cost you more time and money.
-Mistakes during debt payoff occur often and can sabotage the efforts you’ve made to improve your financial life.
+Financial mistakes during debt payoff can occur often and can sabotage the efforts you’ve made to improve your financial life.

 Not Having an Emergency Fund

 In an attempt to pay off your debt quickly, you may be inclined to use your entire savings.
+But not saving at least some funds for emergencies is one of the easiest financial mistakes to make.
 This decision could end up putting you in deeper debt.
 When emergencies like an unexpected car issue or a medical expense happen, you must be prepared.
 Bankrate says that 36% of Americans would either borrow from friends or family, take out a loan, or use credit cards to handle a $1000 emergency.
 To make sure you do not have to borrow more money, save at least a small emergency fund.

-Set up an automatic transfer each month to your savings, to save for emergencies.
+Set up an automatic transfer each month to your savings account to save for emergencies.
 Even if it is only a small amount of money each month, it will add up over time.

 Using Your 401k

-When facing a large debt, you may be tempted to dip into your 401k.
+When facing a large debt, you may be tempted to dip into your 401k, but this is another common financial mistake that can create money troubles later down the road.
 These accounts do allow you to borrow money from yourself and gradually pay it back with interest.
 You have five years to repay these loans unless you are fired or resign from your job, in that case you usually have 60 to 90 days to repay the loan.
 A 2014 study from the Pension Research Council found that 86% of workers in the sample who left their jobs with a loan outstanding eventually defaulted on the loan.
 By taking money out of your 401k, you’re robbing yourself of future financial security.

 Keeping The Same Spending Habits

 Humans are creatures of habit, from what we do in our spare time to what we eat.
-There is comfort in routine, but when it comes to getting out of debt, change is necessary.
+There is comfort in routine, but when it comes to getting out of debt, changing your spending habits is necessary and failing to do so can be a major financial mistake.
 If you are bringing in $4000 a month but spending $4500, you need to remedy that deficit, by spending less or making more money.
 According to the Bureau of Labor Statistics, the average American household spends about $3,000 a year dining out.
 Bringing lunch to work or eating at home is a great start to forming new and frugal living habits.
 It is tempting to use your credit card to earn cash back or travel miles on everyday purchases.
 However, if you cannot pay off these purchases you may want to switch to cash only until your cards are paid off.

 Only Paying the Minimum